Our Vision:

 Who We Are

-The California Native Garden Foundation is a nonprofit public benefit corporation.
+C N G FCalifornia Native Garden Foundation (CNGF) is a nonprofit public benefit corporation.
 We are undergoing a transformation to the Lab for Nature-Based Urban Living, with at least 25 regenerative organic farms and native hedgerows in Santa Clara County – to inspire a new model of land use, one that restructures our cities to work in harmony with nature.

 The CNGF garden, located at 76 Race Street in San Jose, has been building community for 21 years around regenerative land use practices, food access, and native ecology.
 The garden itself contains the local California native plant communities of the Bay Area region and hosts many types of wildlife, including birds, pollinators, and insects.